 The width of each shouldn’t be less than your ½ hip measurement plus 20 cm and the length is desired full length of the robe plus 10 cm for seams and hems.

 For my robe, I used 100% silk fabric that was left after I made 2 silk pillowcases (you can find a tutorial here).
 The width of my piece of fabric was 150 cm (60 in) and the length was about 122 cm (48 in).
 Your length will be different.

 I fold this piece of fabric lengthwise and cut it in the middle lengthwise.

-So I have now two rectangle pieces of fabric.
-The length of each of them equal the full length of the robe plus 10 cm for seams and the hem.
+So I now have two rectangular pieces of fabric.
+The length of each of them equals the full length of the robe plus 10 cm for seams and the hem.
 The width of these rectangles is 75 cm – half the width of the fabric in this case.

 If your ½ hip measurement plus 20 cm is bigger than 75 cm (half of the width of the fabric) then you will need to cut the fabric differently.
 The main thing is this – you have to cut two rectangles: the width of each of them – ½ hip plus 20-30 cm and the length – desired length of the robe plus 10 cm.

 Fold both rectangles lengthwise along the grainline in the middle so the edges match.